Jacobson-CompSysBio/JAILLM/notes/NetworkNotes.md

 ![Simple GNN](images/simpleGNN.png "Simple GNN")

 We utilize pooling in order to make node- or edge-level predictions.
 The pooling process is as follows:
-1. *gather* embeddings of each item to be pooled and concatenate in a matrix
+1. *Gather* embeddings of each item to be pooled and concatenate in a matrix
-2. *aggregate* the gathered embeddings (usually with a sum)
+2. *Aggregate* the gathered embeddings (usually with a sum)

 ### 2.1 Message Passing
+Message passing allows neighboring nodes/edges to exchange information, utilizing the connectivity structure of the graph for learning.
+1. For all nodes in the graph, *gather* neighboring node embeddings (messages) in the same way as the pooling process
+2. *Aggregate* messages with a sum
+3. Pass pooled messages through an *update function*, which can be a neural network.

+Message passing can be though of similarly to a convolution operation; node/edge objects near others influence their states.